Calibre Mining (TSE:CXB) Trading Up 4.2% – Time to Buy?

-CXB has been the subject of several recent analyst reports.
-Ventum Financial set a C$3.30 target price on shares of Calibre Mining and gave the stock a “buy” rating in a report on Thursday, January 30th.
-Jefferies Financial Group increased their target price on Calibre Mining from C$3.00 to C$3.50 in a report on Friday, April 4th.
-Raymond James lifted their price target on Calibre Mining from C$3.25 to C$4.00 in a report on Friday, April 4th.
-National Bankshares increased their price objective on Calibre Mining from C$3.40 to C$4.00 and gave the stock an “outperform” rating in a research note on Tuesday, February 11th.
-Finally, Ventum Cap Mkts raised Calibre Mining to a “strong-buy” rating in a research note on Friday, January 17th.
-Six research analysts have rated the stock with a buy rating and two have assigned a strong buy rating to the stock.
-According to MarketBeat.com, Calibre Mining has an average rating of “Buy” and an average target price of C$3.56.
+A number of analysts have issued reports on the company.
+National Bankshares boosted their target price on Calibre Mining from C$3.40 to C$4.00 and gave the company an “outperform” rating in a research report on Tuesday, February 11th.
+Ventum Financial set a C$3.30 target price on Calibre Mining and gave the company a “buy” rating in a report on Thursday, January 30th.
+Ventum Cap Mkts upgraded shares of Calibre Mining to a “strong-buy” rating in a research note on Friday, January 17th.
+Jefferies Financial Group lifted their price objective on shares of Calibre Mining from C$3.00 to C$3.50 in a report on Friday, April 4th.
+Finally, Raymond James boosted their price target on shares of Calibre Mining from C$3.25 to C$4.00 in a research note on Friday, April 4th.
+Six equities research analysts have rated the stock with a buy rating and two have issued a strong buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Buy” and an average target price of C$3.56.

 About Calibre Mining